Specticall/LnT-Final/README.md

 Product management application made with Laravel + Inertia.

 ## Installation
-> Important : Make sure configure the enviroment variables with MySQL (not SQLite)
+> Important : Make sure to configure the enviroment variables with MySQL (not SQLite)

 #1.
 Clone this github repository
 ```